kozko2001/blog-hugo/content/posts/obsidian/Radical Candor.md

 Bosses **guide** a **team** to achieve **results**

-**Guidance**: or feedback -> often we don't give good guidancecause we don't know how the other will receive it (fear of being socially awkward, I am being to nice or too mean? )
+**Guidance**: or feedback -> often we don't give good guidance cause we don't know how the other will receive it (fear of being socially awkward, I am being to nice or too mean? )

 **Team Building**: Figuring out right people for the right role (hiring, firing, promoting).
 And when the team is set... how to have them motivated.